What the Fed's rate cut means for you

 Lenders are also less likely to pass along decreases to consumers than increases.

 Credit cards, for example, track the bank prime rate, which is 3% above the federal funds target rate.
-The prime rate will move down immediately after the Fed decision but many credit card contracts do not automatically adjust rates downwards because they have leeway in their contracts to do so.
-Some lenders may elect to keep rates unchanged to account for default risk or increase profits, said Tendayi Kapfidze, chief economist at LendingTree.
+The prime rate will move down immediately after the Fed's decision but many credit card issuers do not automatically adjust rates downwards because they have leeway in their contracts to do so.
+Some issuers may elect to keep rates unchanged to account for default risk or increase profits, said Tendayi Kapfidze, chief economist at LendingTree.

 The average interest rate on a credit card is 17.61% as of Wednesday, according to Creditcards.com.
 A year ago it was 16.92%.